ben-kemister/development-cheat-sheets/content/languages/powershell/directories.md

 Test-Path -Path 'C:\Demo' -PathType Container
 ```

-## Get full path of executing script - $PSScriptRoot
+## Get directory of executing script - `$PSScriptRoot`

-`$PSScriptRoot` is an automatic variable in PowerShell which contains the current file's/module's directory.
+`$PSScriptRoot` is an automatic variable in PowerShell which contains the directory from which the script module is being executed.

 ## Current Directory Path